mlflow/mlflow/docs/source/tracking.rst

 Where Runs Get Recorded
 -----------------------

-MLflow runs can be recorded either locally in files or remotely to a tracking server.
+MLflow runs are recorded either locally in files or remotely to a tracking server.
 By default, the MLflow Python API logs runs to files in an ``mlruns`` directory wherever you ran your program.
 You can then run ``mlflow ui`` to see the logged runs.
-Set the ``MLFLOW_TRACKING_URI`` environment variable to a server's URI or call :py:func:`mlflow.set_tracking_uri` to log runs remotely.
+To log runs remotely, set the ``MLFLOW_TRACKING_URI`` environment variable to a server's URI or call :py:func:`mlflow.set_tracking_uri`.

 There are a different kinds of remote tracking URIs: